bkkrumov/asmt/ASMT.md

 ##### Time Management Tips

-- **Prioritize Tasks**: Focus on high-impact tasks and avoid distractions.- **Set Time Blocks**: Allocate specific blocks of time to work on tasks without interruptions.- **Delegate Where Possible**: Delegate tasks that don’t require your direct involvement to your team members.- **Track Your Progress**: Use task management tools like Jira or Trello to track your work and ensure you’re meeting deadlines.
+- **Prioritize Tasks**: Focus on high-impact tasks and avoid distractions.

+- **Set Time Blocks**: Allocate specific blocks of time to work on tasks without interruptions.

+- **Delegate Where Possible**: Delegate tasks that don’t require your direct involvement to your team members.

+- **Track Your Progress**: Use task management tools like Jira or Trello to track your work and ensure you’re meeting deadlines.

 ##### Example of Self-Management

-- As a Senior/Lead Developer, you might need to balance writing code, managing the team, and attending client meetings.
+As a Senior/Lead Developer, you might need to balance writing code, managing the team, and attending client meetings.
 By setting aside dedicated time for each responsibility, you ensure that nothing falls behind.

 ---